Course details

 Syllabus of lectures

-1. Introduction to parallel processing.
+1. Introduction to parallel processing

-6. Message passing interface, pair-wise communications, data types
+3. Message passing interface, pair-wise communications.

-9. Parallel code debugging, profiling and tracing.
+10. Parallel code profiling and tracing.

 13. Case studies: Fluid dynamics, N-Body systems, Monte-Carlo.